Often times, bleach is our friend when it comes to removing a stain. However, a new rug might be the last place you want bleach touching.

-You can follow these guidelines to restoring your rug to its former beauty.
+You can follow these guidelines to remove bleach stains and restore your rug to its former beauty.

 “Removing a bleach stain requires a substance that you’re likely to find lying around the house; White vinegar!”